Annual Campus Security and Fire Safety Report

 The University strongly encourages students to report any incident of sexual misconduct or sexual assault.
 Notre Dame takes such reports very seriously.
 Any actual or threatened retaliation or any act of intimidation to prevent or otherwise obstruct the reporting of sexual misconduct or sexual assault or the participation in proceedings relating to sexual misconduct or sexual assault by an accused student or third party is itself prohibited and will result in disciplinary sanctions.
 A complainant or witness who is threatened in any way should immediately report these concerns to their assigned Sexual Assault Resource Coordinator (SARC) or to NDSP by calling (574) 631-5555.

-A student has the option to pursue a criminal complaint with the appropriate law enforcement agency, to pursue a complaint through the University disciplinary process, or to pursue both processes consecutively or concurrently.
+A student has the option to pursue a criminal complaint with the appropriate law enforcement agency (including NDSP and local law enforcement), to pursue a complaint through the University disciplinary process, or to pursue both processes consecutively or concurrently.
 Regardless of the option chosen the University will initiate an administrative investigation under Title IX.

 Option 1: Criminal Complaint

 The University encourages students to report all incidents of sexual misconduct or sexual assault to the police.
 If the incident occurred on Notre Dame property, Notre Dame Security Police, a duly licensed police agency in the state of Indiana, is the appropriate agency with which to file a report.
 Off-campus incidents will likely fall in the jurisdiction of the South Bend, St. Joseph County or Mishawaka police departments.
-Notre Dame Security Police (911 or (574) 631-5555) can assist with contacting the appropriate agency.
+If the student requests, Notre Dame Security Police (911 or (574) 631-5555) can assist the student with contacting the appropriate law enforcement agency.

 Incidents of sexual misconduct involving students that are reported to Notre Dame Security Police will also be referred to the Deputy Title IX Coordinator in the Office of Student Affairs for follow-up and administrative investigation.
 Similarly, the Deputy Coordinator will follow-up where appropriate in those instances where the University has a report of an incident of sexual misconduct or sexual assault that has been reported to another police agency.